 The 24-hour arrival point at Scott is the lodging office, Bldg.
 1510, located at the corner of Scott Drive and Beech Street and marked "Scott Inn."
 There is a courtesy phone located near the front desk which you can use to call your sponsor, unit, or use for other information.

 Once you arrive on base, report to your unit the next duty day.
-Unit personnel will give you specific information for in-processing with the Military Personnel Section and Accounting and Finance.
-Group mass in-processing briefings are held every Monday, Wednesday, Friday (excluding holidays and wing Family Days) at 10 a.m in Bldg.
-P-10.
-Remember to bring personnel records and two copies of your orders and amendments, all travel receipts, and all lodging receipts.
+Unit personnel will give you specific information for in-processing with the Military Personnel Section.
+Finance mass in-processing briefings are held every Monday, Wednesday, Friday (excluding holidays and wing Family Days) at 8 a.m. in Bldg.
+P-10, Rm D-200.
+Remember to bring copies of your orders and amendments, all travel receipts, and all lodging receipts.
 If there are any questions, please feel free to contact Finance at 618-256-1851.

 The DEERS office is also located in the MPS office.
 This is where you can start your family member dental coverage, get identification cards and enroll family members into DEERS.
 It isn't necessary to in-process prior to visiting the DEERS office.
 Be sure to bring your marriage certificate, birth certificate, adoption papers and other legal documents on your first visit just in case they're needed.
 You should also have your family members' Social Security cards with you.

 Base newcomers' orientation will be scheduled for all personnel during in-processing.
 Spouses are invited to attend.
 The orientation is approximately four hours long and begins at 7:30 a.m. every Tuesday.
 Following the orientation, an optional bus tour of the local area is offered from noon to 4 p.m.
 For tour details, call the Airman and Family Readiness Center at 256-8668.